zequipe/test_matlab/README.md

 If you want to see how the crash looks like, check the GitHub Action [`Crash MATLAB`](https://github.com/zaikunzhang/test_matlab/actions) of this repo.

-To reproduce the crash on your own machine, your MATLAB has to have `MEX` configured for compiling `C`.
+To reproduce the crash on your own machine, your MATLAB has to have `MEX` configured for compiling `Fortran`.
-On Linux, normally you only need to install `gcc` and then run `mex('-setup', 'C')` in MATLAB.
+On Linux, normally you only need to install `gfortran` and then run `mex('-setup', 'Fortran')` in MATLAB.

 According to limited tests, the bug does not affect the macOS version of MATLAB.
 Windows has not been tested.